What is the capital market?

 The goal of capital markets is to increase transactional efficiency.
-Capital market provides a venue for companies to trade assets.
+The capital market provides a venue for companies to trade assets.

 Importance of capital markets

-One of the essential functions of the capital markets is to make transactions easier for both investors and businesses.
-It will be more convenient for both stakeholders to settle the legal side of business directly.
+One of the essential functions of capital markets is to make transactions easier for investors and businesses.
+It will be more convenient for both stakeholders to settle the legal side of the business directly.

 Capital markets provide the same purposes as financial markets.
 It bridges the gap between investors and wealth generators.
 The funds will be employed for productive purposes, generating wealth in the economy over time.